Properties of globular clusters formed in dark matter mini-halos: Results: Dark matter signatures

-In order to recreate a two-dimensional ellipticity of the projected density distribution of stars, such as we observe in true data, we placed, for each snapshot, the GC centre in the position $(\alpha,\,\delta) = (0,\,0)$, at five kpc away from the observer\footnote{Very high distances would make the stars look closer, which can decrease the precision of our fits, and also erase sky-projection signatures likely to be observed in real data.
+Satellites that are more affected by tidal effects should exchange more internal angular momentum from energy transfer with their host, and this will directly impact the degrees of internal rotation of the analysed system \citep*[e.g.][]{Tiongco+16_tidal,Tiongco+18}.
+Hence, to quantify the differences pertaining to rotation between GCs formed in DM mini-halos and those who were not, we plot in the upper panel of Figure~\ref{fig: rotation}, the evolution of their mean line-of-sight (LOS) velocity dispersion\footnote{We display the running mean over the closest ten snapshots, for better visualisation.} (with 1-$\sigma$ Poisson error bars), since this quantity is used in many observational studies to constrain the degree of rotation of GCs \citep[e.g.][]{Bianchini+13,Boberg+17,Lanzoni+18}.
+In order to recreate a two-dimensional projected distribution of stars, such as we observe in true data, and extract the respective LOS velocity, we placed, for each snapshot, the GC centre in the position $(\alpha,\,\delta) = (0,\,0)$, at five kpc away from the observer\footnote{Very high distances would make the stars look closer, which can decrease the precision of our fits, and also erase sky-projection signatures likely to be observed in real data.
 Very short distances, on the other hand, could have unrealistic sky-projection effects.
-We argue that 5~kpc is a good compromise, as there is a fair amount of galactic GCs with good data, at roughly this distance.}.
-Next, we fitted the distribution of bound stars with a S\'ersic \citep{Sersic63,Sersic68} asymmetric model, using the recipe described in appendix~\ref{app: sersic}.
-The fits yielded a semi-major ($a$) and semi-minor axis ($b$), from which the ellipticity (or flattening) could be calculated as
+We argue that 5~kpc is a good compromise, as there is a fair amount of galactic GCs with well measured data, at roughly this distance.}.
+The dispersion in LOS velocity of all bound GC stars is neatly higher for clusters without a DM mini-halo, meaning that they suffered more prominent tidal interactions.
+In other words, GCs embedded in dark matter mini-halos exchange less internal angular momentum from tidal interactions, thus presenting smaller degrees of rotation.